matt-newell/generator-hottowel/README.md

 - `gulp serve-build`

     Serve the optimized code from the build folder and launch it in a browser.

+- `gulp serve-build --sfdc`

+    Build process plus creates static resource to be pushed with MavensMate.

 - `gulp serve-build --nosync`